ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-08-30-adversarial-splits.md

 - <a id="sogaard2021random">Anders Søgaard, Sebastian Ebert, Jasmijn Bastings, and Katja Filippova.</a> 2021.
 We Need To Talk About Random Splits.
 In *Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume*, pages 1823–1832, Online.
 Association for Computational Linguistics.
 - <a id="gorman2019standard">Kyle Gorman and Steven Bedrick.</a> 2019.
 We Need to Talk about Standard Splits.
 In *Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics*, pages 2786–2791, Florence, Italy.
 Association for Computational Linguistics.
+- <a id="goldman2022morph">Omer Goldman, David Guriel, and Reut Tsarfaty.</a> 2022.
+(Un)solving Morphological Inflection: Lemma Overlap Artificially Inflates Models’ Performance.
+In Proceedings of the *60th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*, pages 864–870, Dublin, Ireland.
+Association for Computational Linguistics.
 - <a id="gilmer2020robustness">Justin Gilmer.</a> The Robustness Problem.
 Presentation slides at [http://isl.stanford.edu/talks/talks/2020q1/justin-gilmer/slides.pdf](http://isl.stanford.edu/talks/talks/2020q1/justin-gilmer/slides.pdf)